slcs-jsc/mptrac/docs/manual/profiling.md

 ## Profiling of GPU runs

 GPU profiling is enabled by means of NVIDIA Nsight Systems.
-To see NVTX markers in the timeline, set "NVTX = 1" in the Makefile before the compilation.
+To see NVTX markers in the timeline, set `NVTX = 1` in the Makefile before compilation.

-Please find an example here on how to enable Nsight systems profilings in a job script:
+Here is an example of how to enable Nsight Systems profiling in a job
+script:

 ```
-    #### Nsight Sytems notes
+    #### Nsight Systems notes
     # For MPI profiling add "mpi" to the trace list:
     #     --trace=nvtx,osrt,openacc,mpi
     # to start profiling after x sec add "--delay x":